Forward Analysis and Model Checking for Trace Bounded WSTS: Background

 Another extension beyond cd-WSTS is possible: Call a system $\mathcal{S}$ \emph{essentially deterministic} if, analogously to the \emph{essentially finite branching} systems of \citet{wqo}, for each state $s$ and symbol $a$, there is a single maximal element inside $\mathsf{Post}_{\mathcal{S}}(s,a)=\{s'\in S\mid s\ru{a}s'\}$, which we can effectively compute.
 Indeed, from $\mathcal{S}$ we can construct a deterministic system $\mathcal{S}_d$ with transitions $s\ru{a}\mathsf{max}(\mathsf{Post}_{\mathcal{S}}(s,a))$ defined whenever $\mathsf{Post}_{\mathcal{S}}(s,a)$ is not empty, for all $s$ in $S$ and $a$ in $\Sigma$.
 Thanks to monotonicity, any string recognized from some state in $\mathsf{Post}_{\mathcal{S}}(s,a)$ can also be recognized from $\mathsf{max}(\mathsf{Post}_{\mathcal{S}}(s,a))$, which entails $T(\mathcal{S})=T(\mathcal{S}_d)$.

+Recall that though most of \emph{infinite branching WSTS} can be embedded into their finite branching WSTS completion \cite{BFGHM-lics15}, this completion has no reason to be uniformly bounded or deterministic.

-Finally, one can try to devise trace- and cover-equivalent deterministic semantics for systems with unbounded branching, like \emph{functional lossy channel systems} \citep{cwsts1} for lossy channel systems, or reset Petri nets for lossy Minsky machines.
+Finally, one can try to devise trace- and cover-equivalent deterministic semantics for systems with unbounded \emph{but finite} branching, like \emph{functional lossy channel systems} \citep{cwsts1} for lossy channel systems, or reset Petri nets for lossy Minsky machines.
 From a verification standpoint, the deterministic semantics is then equivalent to the classical one.

-\paragraph{Effectiveness} All the concrete classes of WSTS are $\mathsf{Pred}$-effective, and we assume this property from all our systems from now on.
+\paragraph{Effectiveness} All the concrete classes of WSTS we have mentioned are $\mathsf{Pred}$-effective, and we assume this property from all our systems from now on.
 It also turns out that $\infty$-effective systems abound, including once more (completed) affine counter systems \citep{cwsts2} and functional lossy channel systems.